 Remember how you felt dealing with a broken heart and give him some time and space.
 The experts have this relationship advice to share:

 One of the first things you must do is let him chase you, dear.
 Men love the chase still in this decade and I doubt it will ever change.
 If you’ve ever had a traumatic experience before, you know what’s it like trying to recover from it.

 It could be an accident, a burn, domestic violence, or whatever the case may be.
-You think about that accident every time you see a car doing something abnormal.
+You think about that accident every time you see a car doing something abnormal or approach a fire.
 Or when someone raises their voice or gets angry in your presence, you’ll remember that day you were hurt.